 Jesus saw that the members of the dinner were all the people of rank, gathered to enjoy bragging about some things that are not really true (12).
-They must have spent much money to enjoy dinner parties among themselves, complimenting each other, saying, "Oh, your puppy is cute!"
+They must have spent much money to enjoy dinner parties among themselves, complimenting each other, saying, "Oh, your puppy is cute!
+Your wigs look better than before."
+"Yours, too."

 What did Jesus say to them?
 Look at verses 13,14.
 "But when you give a banquet, invite the poor, the crippled, the lame, the blind, and you will be blessed.
 Although they cannot repay you, you will be repaid at the resurrection of the righteous."
-Jesus wanted them to invite those who are in need of God's mercy.
+Jesus wanted them to invite those who are in need because they are children of God.
 An act of mercy is remembered and repaid, as our Lord promised Abraham as well as all the heroes and heroines of faith.
 When we practice God's mercy we can please God, and in proportion to our service, he gives us a fountain of joy welling up in our souls.
 Surely our Lord Jesus will say, "Well done, my good and faithful servant!"
-(Lk 19:17) Matthew 25:36-40 says, "I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me'..."When did we see you sick or in prison and go to visit you?'
-The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.'"
+Matthew 25:36-40 says, "I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me'...'When did we see you sick or in prison and go to visit you?'
+The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me."
 Here we must learn that giving something to the helpless is the same as giving to our Lord Jesus Christ.